Res3t0-0/Nifty-100-Correlation/README.md

-# A Mini Project To Find Top 10 Most Correlated stocks in Nifty 100 Index
+# A Mini Project To Find Top 10 Most Correlated stocks in Nifty 100 Index and Compare the Performance of NumPy Broadcasting and Pandas
 Here I used the help of yfinance, pandas and matplotlib to help me find the top 10 pairs of stocks.
 I also compared the performance Difference in pandas and numpy while calculating the volatility matrix.
 In pandas i used the help of .rolling().std() whereas in numpy i used the help of broadcasting.

 ### Why Broadcasting in NumPy?